-APTech is accredited by the American National Standards institute (ANSI) as a Standards Developing Organization (SDO).
-We serve as the Secretariat to the CGATS and B65 ANSI-accredited standards developing committees.
+APTech is an American National Standards institute (ANSI )accredited standards developer (ASD).
+We serve as the Secretariat to the Committee for Graphic Arts Technologies Standards (CGATS) and B65 Safety standards developing committees.

-APTech supports and administers the activities of the ANSI-Accredited Committee for Graphic Arts Technologies Standards (CGATS).
+APTech supports and administers the activities of the Committee for Graphic Arts Technologies Standards (CGATS).
 The goal of CGATS is to have the entire scope of technical work for printing, publishing and converting technologies represented in one national standardization and coordination effort.

 The committee works to improve the efficiency of national standards development, facilitates information exchange, coordinates multi-discipline standards activities and is a liaison for international standards development.